Hi, I’m Leah, and I’m a:

 and the root causes of cultural trends.

-I tell my own stories, too, on the Core Stories blog and on Instagram, where my aim is to expose the timelessness in timely trends, the quiet solace in the hustle, and the magnificence in all of life’s mess.
+I tell my own stories, too, on the Core Stories blog and on Instagram, where my aim is to expose the timelessness in timely trends, the quiet solace in the hustle, and the magnificence in all of life’s mess (including my very own).
 I design and sell greeting cards and prints based on the Core Stories themes.
 The Tasting Table says my stuff is “cheeky,” and the Caption Project says I “unite keen observations with great affection for the world.”
 I say humor and heart are equally important to the human experience.